-I retired from the NHS in 2011.
-After retirement I became a volunteer at University Hospital Birmingham (QE) on the Patient & Carer Council, which involved talking to patients.
+I retired from the NHS in 2011 and became a volunteer at the Queen Elizabeth Hospital Birmingham (University Hospitals Birmingham NHS Foundation Trust) on the Patient and Carer Council, which involved talking to patients.

-I have personal experience of various health issues:
+I have personal experience of various health issues, including:

 - Learning difficulties